danzu511/tictactoe/README.md

 - In a 3x3 grid point comes from 3 in row, in 4x4 or larger get point for 4 in row
 - After scoring, the cells of the scoring line are cleared
 - Points are shown on screen next to colored boxes
-- Turn count is scaled with the dimensions of the grid
+- Turn count is scaled with the dimensions of the grid. turnCount = dimension^2 + 1
+- Game is unfinished in case all cells are colored and there are still turns left.
+In that case game is not recorded.
 - After game is over, it's formatted and stored in a database

 Viewing old games: